markoka101/inventory-checker/README.md

 ## To run
 - Go to project repo
 - Create files mentioned in index.js and sendEmail.js and fill with necessary data
+- If it's the first time running input the following command into the terminal
+  - npm install
 - Run using the following command in the terminal
   - node index.js